Steven-Butz/Chatroom/README.md

 ## Introduction
-A simple client-server chatroom, implemented using C(++) sockets programming.
+A simple client-server chatroom, implemented using C sockets programming.
 There are 2 pairs of client-server programs, one using TCP and one UDP.
 The TCP server program is multi-threaded, with one thread for each client connection (max.
 10 concurrent clients).

 ## Compilation